chef/chef-web-docs/chef_master/source/windows.rst

    Default.
 Do nothing with a service.

 ``:reload``
    Reload the configuration for this service.
+This action is not supported on the Windows platform and will raise an error if used.

 ``:restart``
    Restart a service.